munkhdorj-m/10th-Python-Review-4/README.md

 **Problem:**

-Input n numbers into a list, then calculate their average.
+Find index of largest element in a given list.

 **Example**

-    Input: [3, 5, 7]
+    Input: [4, 9, 1, 7]
-    Output: 5.0
+    Output: 1

-    Input: [10, 20, 30, 40]
+    Input: [10, 5, 20, 20]
-    Output: 25.0
+    Output: 2

-    Input: [1]
+    Input: [3]
-    Output: 1.0
+    Output: 0

 ---

-## Exercise 5 (Optional)
+## Exercise 5

 **Problem:**
-Make a game where the program picks a random number between 1 and 20.
-The user keeps guessing until the correct number is guessed.
+Input a number n and create a list containing the squares of numbers from 1 to n.

 **Example**

-    Program: I have chosen a number between 1 and 20.
-Guess it!
-    User: 10
-    Program: Too high!
-    User: 5
+    Input: 5
-    Program: Too low!
-    User: 7
-    Program: Correct!
-You guessed it in 3 tries.
+    Output: [1, 4, 9, 16, 25]

+    Input: 3
+    Output: [1, 4, 9]

+    Input: 1
+    Output: [1]

 ---

 ## Exercise 6 (Optional)

 **Problem:**
-Bulls and Cows game:

-- The computer generates a random 3-digit number (with non-repeating digits).
-- The user guesses the number.
-- After each guess, the program tells:
-    - Bulls: Digits that are correct and in the right place.
-    - Cows: Digits that are correct but in the wrong place.
+Battleship Game:

+The player tries to find the hidden battleship on a 5×5 grid.
+The ship is placed at a random row and column.
-- The game continues until the user guesses correctly (3 bulls).
+The player guesses coordinates until they hit the ship.

 **Example**

-    Computer has chosen a 3-digit number.
-Try to guess it!
+    Computer: A battleship is hidden on a 5x5 grid.
+Try to find it!

-    Enter guess: 123
-    Result: 1 bull(s), 1 cow(s)

-    Enter guess: 456
-    Result: 0 bull(s), 0 cow(s)

-    Enter guess: 321
-    Result: 0 bull(s), 3 cow(s)

-    Enter guess: 135
-    Result: 1 bull(s), 2 cow(s)

-    Enter guess: 159
-    Result: 3 bull(s), 0 cow(s)
+    Guess row: 2
+    Guess col: 3
+    Result: Miss!

+    Guess row: 4
+    Guess col: 1
-    Congratulations!
-You guessed the number: 159
+    Result: Hit!
+You sunk the battleship!

 ---